metal-stack/docs/docs/src/overview/isolated-kubernetes.md

 ![Network Design](isolated-kubernetes.drawio.svg)

-Users are advised to attach an additional network to the kubernetes cluster in order to be able to pull container images for the application workloads from private registries.
+Users are advised to attach an additional network to the Kubernetes cluster in order to be able to pull container images for the application workloads from private registries.

 ### Strictly Required Container Images

-In general the creation of a kubernetes cluster requires the ability to pull container images for several applications which are necessary to make a machine a kubernetes worker node.
+In general the creation of a Kubernetes cluster requires the ability to pull container images for several applications which are necessary to make a machine a Kubernetes worker node.
 To mention the most important:

 - Kubelet: the main controller on each worker node to manage the workload
 - CNI (Container Network Interface): controller and daemon set to setup and run the container networking
 - CSI (Container Storage Interface): controller and daemon set to setup and run the container storage
 - CoreDNS: DNS for containers
-- MetalLB: Service Type Loadbalancer Implementation
+- MetalLB: Service Type LoadBalancer Implementation
 - node-exporter and metrics-server: Monitoring for the worker node
 - Metal-Stack Addons: for firewall and auditing events

 ## Flavors

-With the introduction of Isolated Kubernetes Clusters, the cluster user must decide upon cluster creation which type of isolation he needs for his workload.
+With the introduction of Isolated Kubernetes Clusters, cluster users must decide upon cluster creation which type of isolation he needs for his workload.
-There are 3 different flavours available:
+There are three different flavours available:

 - Internet access `baseline`: This is the default cluster creation mode, which does not change any aspects of network and registry access.
 - Internet access `forbidden`: No internet access is possible, neither ingress nor egress.